What is a Fuel Catalyst and What Does it Do That Additives Don’t?

 When fuels burn inefficiently, and they always do, hydrocarbon deposits buildup on the internal combustion components of an engine.
 Some fuels and additives are formulated to clean the hydrocarbon off the internal components of an engine.

 The last type of engine additives/treatments are lubricants.
 Alcohol, ethanol, detergent additives and other high combustion rate additives refineries put in fuel can strip the natural lubricants inherent in diesel and petroleum from the internal components of an engine.
-This creates friction in an engine and leads to a shorter engine life.
+This creates friction in an engine and leads to shorter engine life.
 Lubricant additives can help lower the friction rates of internal combustion and compression engines.

 What exactly is a Catalyst